-A new musical-in-progress set in Central Appalachia round where I grew up
+A new musical set in Central Appalachia round where I grew up

 Composer-Librettist Notes from Shawnee State University Theater workshop